 • Recognize Revenue When Obligations Are Met: Record revenue only when goods or services are delivered to the customer.

-Managing sales and revenue in ecommerce accounting is important for compliance and accurate financial reporting.
-By following these best practices, businesses can reduce issues related to sales tax and revenue recognition.
+Managing revenue in ecommerce accounting is important for accuracy and clear financial tracking.
+By following these best practices, businesses can reduce issues related to revenue recognition.

 Using Accounting Software and Automation